thomasfinstad/terraform-provider-vyos-rolling/docs/resources/pki_certificate.md

 - `certificate` (String) Certificate in PEM format
 - `description` (String) Description
 - `private` (Attributes) Certificate private key (see [below for nested schema](#nestedatt--private))
-- `revoke` (String) If CA is present, this certificate will be included in generated CRLs
+- `revoke` (Boolean) If CA is present, this certificate will be included in generated CRLs

 <a id="nestedatt--private"></a>
 ### Nested Schema for `private`